p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

       --routes-file ./routes/catalog-service.json
    ```

    > **Note:** Routing rules bind endpoints in the request to the backend applications.
-For example, in the Cart route below, the routing rule indicates any requests to /cart/** endpoint gets routed to backend Cart App.
+For example, in the Cart route below, the routing rule indicates any requests to /cart/** endpoint gets routed to the backend Cart App.

    ![](Images/upd-mjv2-8.png)

-   > **Note:** Please note that the above commands can run up to two minutes.
+   > **Note:** Please note that the above commands can run for up to two minutes.

 1. Run the following command to deploy and build each backend application with its required parameters: